-- How to Make a Healthy Homemade Protein Shake
+- How to Make a Homemade Protein Shake

 - Peanut Butter Banana Protein Shake

-If having a smoothie or protein shake is a part of your daily routine, I highly recommend checking out SmoothieBox.
-SmoothieBox is a smoothie/protein shake kit delivery service that is organic, nutrient-dense. and free of added sugars.
+If drinking a protein shake is a part of your daily routine, I highly recommend checking out SmoothieBox.
+SmoothieBox is a protein shake kit delivery service that uses only the best, organic produce with no added sugar or artificial ingredients.

 Vanilla Protein Shake